Five-Channel Flowmeter (Measuring Range 1 L/min)

 The control valve knobs usually are color-coded.
 However, some systems have a fluted knob for oxygen flow.

 Mode of Operation

-The control valves are opened, and this leads to flow of gases through their flow meters.
+The control valves are opened, and this leads to the flow of gases through their flow meters.
 Compared to the ball flowmeters, the bobbin flowmeters provide more accurate readings.
 Readings in the bobbin flowmeter are read from the top of the bobbin, while in the ball flow meter the reading is taken from the middle of the ball.

 The sequencing of the flow meters is also crucial.
 When using multiple flowmeters, it should be ensured that the oxygen gas flow meter is always mounted downstream.
-The downstream mounting of the oxygen flow meter ensures that the subjects do not get hypoxic mixture in case of leakage.
+The downstream mounting of the oxygen flow meter ensures that the subjects do not get a hypoxic mixture in case of leakage.

 Flowmeters may not function as expected if they are not placed vertically.
 Bobbin and ball in the flowmeter may stick to the tube due to static electricity or dirt.
-Back -pressure from other components of the anesthetic system may affect the values.
+Back-pressure from other components of the anesthetic system may affect the values.
 Care must be taken to ensure the valve is properly opened for optimal gas flow without any undue resistance.
 Ensure that the valve is not closed too tightly, as this may result in damaging the inlet.

 Flecknel, P. (2009).
 Laboratory Animal Anaesthesia.
 Elsevier.

 Gurudatt C (2013).
 The basic anaesthesia machine.
 Indian J Anaesth.
 57(5):438-45. doi: 10.4103/0019-5049.120138.